leagleton/api/README.md

     ```BASH
     npm install --global --production windows-build-tools
     ```
-    This command will take approximately 5-10 minutes to complete.
+    This command can take approximately 5-10 minutes to complete.
 4. After the previous command has completed, issue the following command:
     ```BASH
     npm install --global node-gyp